What is Demodex?

 - Infections of your eyes, or eyelids

-In addition, Demodex can cause, or exacerbate, problems such as blepharitis, dry eye, styes, chalazia, Meibomian gland dysfunction, ocular rosacea and “regular” rosacea (of your face).
+In addition, demodex can cause, or exacerbate, conditions such as dry eye, styes, chalazia, blepharitis, Meibomian gland dysfunction, ocular rosacea and rosacea of your face.

 If you experience any of the above symptoms, have any of the above medical conditions, or simply would like to be checked for demodex mites, please contact us today to schedule an appointment.